Written by Mal Webb

 The mathematics of it's nothing too complex

-One frequency from the other, Y minus X
+One frequency from another, y minus x

 But two more difference tones, if you try, can be heard